slurmulon/gooey-spec/IDEAS.md

         }
       }
     },
-    "object": { // TODO: Allow this to be an array, that way the user can specify any number of `"object"` sources!
+    // TODO: Allow this to be an array, that way the user can specify any number of `"object"` sources!
+    // FIXME: This can just be inferred from the `shop` `@entities` property.
+Hmmm.
+Seems to be a conflict of interest here between `@origins.object` and `@entities`.
+    //  - Can probably just do away with the `object` origin concept altogether.
+    "object": {
       "@type": "shop",
       "@path": "#/products"
     }